 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to your desire to upgrade your discharge and contention that you were suffering from mental health issues (PTSD) caused by being abused by your father and witnessing your father's violence against the family.
-You further contend that you were not provided help for your mental health issues and you are currently attending rehabilitation and seeing a therapist.
-For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that you incurred mental health issues during military service and your mental health was the reason for your misconduct.
+For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application